How To Choose The Right Hardwood Flooring Species

 Hickory is one of the hardest species of wood that’s native to North America.
 Because of the great variety of color and unique graining, it’s one of the widely used woods too.

 Coloring for Hickory hardwood flooring can range from creamy whites to medium browns and even to darker browns.
 To get the most out of the unique grain variation of Hickory it’s common to cut it in 5″ and wider planks.

 Exotic Hardwood Species

 Brazilian Cherry is an exotic wood species known for its extreme color variations.
 Also known as Jatoba, it’s on the top of the Janka hardness rating.
 When installed it created a beautiful reddish/brown pattern with reddish/blonde highlights and occasionally deep red selections.

 Unlike many flooring alternatives that tend to fade when exposed to the sun, Brazilian Cherry gets richer and darkens with exposure to light.
 The unique graining also plays a role in creating an interesting and inviting environment.

 This hardwood species is the second-most popular choice among the exotic kind.
 Compared to Brazilian Cherry, the most popular exotic wood on the market, the tone of this wood remains mostly homogenous throughout the plank.
-Color variation ranges from medium brownish/orange to dark brown.
-Santos Mahogany hardwood has wavy grain that incorporates an open pattern.
+The color variation ranges from medium brownish/orange to dark brown.
+Santos Mahogany hardwood has a wavy grain that incorporates an open pattern.
 Just like Brazilian Cherry, when exposed to light Santos Mahogany will become richer.

 Unlike other woods bamboo doesn’t have a set Janka hardness rating.
 The hardness of bamboo depends on the harvesting time.
 Cheaper bamboo has usually been harvested earlier than more expensive grass and is less hard.